imagej/imagej.github.io/_pages/FijiRelax.md

 - the [Aplim](https://umr-agap.cirad.fr/recherche/projets-de-recherche/aplim) flagship project.

-**Plugin features :**
+**Plugin features**
 --

 - Proton density, T1 and T2 maps computation from multi-echo spin-echo sequences (multiple TR and/or TE)
 - Parameters estimation by fitting noise-corrected mono- and biexponential decay models
 - Automatic correction of spatial drift and deformations for long T1 or T2 sequences
 - Exploration of T1/T2 distribution in ROI over time
 - Operable through a GUI, or scriptable for batch processing of large datasets